Reflecting the Light – Reflecting the Light

 It’s also therefore that on his fourth solo record Accident of Birth he focused noticeably more on his Metal roots and even working with former Maiden guitarist Adrian Smith.
 He even went as far as getting Derek Riggs, the creator of Iron Maiden’s iconic mascot Eddie, to create rather dreadful artwork for the album.
 The result was an album with lots of very strong moments, especially when it comes to songwriting, but generally it felt rushed and uneven.

 By 2000 Dickinson and Smith were back in Iron Maiden and the rest, as they say, is history.
-Since the return he has released one more solo album, the 2005’s Tyranny of Souls, which in many ways felt like its predecessor’s baby brother.
+Since the return, he has released one more solo album, the 2005’s Tyranny of Souls, which in many ways felt like its predecessor’s baby brother.

-Almost two decades have passed since and the legendary singer is back with his sixth solo album.
+Almost two decades have passed since, and the legendary singer is back with his sixth solo album.
 Entitled The Mandrake Project, the album sees Dickinson collaborating once again with Roy Z, who besides providing guitars and bass also handled duties as producer, engineer, and mixer.
 Drums were recorded by Dave Moreno, who also performed on Tyranny of Souls.
 His performance on that album and nonetheless his imposing track record speak for themselves, nevertheless one can’t help but think of just how good of a fit for Dickinson and Z was drummer David Ingraham.

 So, with all that background story out of the way, it’s time to dig into The Mandrake Project.
 Even thou almost two decades have passed since the release of Dickinson’s previous album, sonically and stylistically the new album goes by similar principles like his previous two albums.
-This means this is a clean sounding, well balanced Heavy Metal record, very much within Roy Z’s production comfort zone.
+This means this is a clean sounding, well-balanced Heavy Metal record, very much within Roy Z’s production comfort zone.
 Taking into the consideration the positive response those albums received when they came out, this choice makes sense.
-But also taking into the consideration the album concept it would hardly work to go experimental like on Balls to Picasso or Skunkworks.
+But also taking into the consideration the album concept, it would hardly work to go experimental like on Balls to Picasso or Skunkworks.

-Dickinson’s passion for old English literature and poetry marks his solo work once again, so there is a dark theatrical quality to the material as well as noticeable progressive approach.
+Dickinson’s passion for old English literature and poetry marks his solo work once again, so there is a dark theatrical quality to the material as well as a noticeable progressive approach.
 The flow of the album is fine despite shifting between classic Heavy Metal, Hard Rock and Progressive, mostly because of the overall production and the fact that those different inspirations are for the most part presented in chunks of few consecutive songs.

 Not that actually any of the songs are weak, but it does affect the overall experience of the album.
-When things align, however, then it becomes a textbook example of how do deliver dramatic Heavy Metal.
-The first single was a good example of that as well as good representation of the album.
-Even stronger examples of overall eminent delivery come in form of bombastic “Many Doors to Hell” and simply flawless closing duo of “Shadow of the Gods” and “Sonata (Immortal Beloved)”.
+When things align, however, then it becomes a textbook example of how to deliver dramatic Heavy Metal.
+The first single was a good example of that, as well as a good representation of the album.
+Even stronger examples of overall eminent delivery come in the form of bombastic “Many Doors to Hell” and simply flawless closing duo of “Shadow of the Gods” and “Sonata (Immortal Beloved)”.
 These two songs are such good examples of Dickinson, when he’s best, and all that despite him borrowing from title-tack off of The Chemical Wedding on those very songs.
-The core of songwriting on them is very strong as is the flow and emotional level.
-There is even room for few somewhat unexpected turns, especially in that epic closer, whose ending seamlessly wraps the song, and indeed the album, up in s gorgeous matter
+The core of songwriting on them is very strong, as is the flow and emotional level.
+There is even room for a few somewhat unexpected turns, especially in that epic closer, whose ending seamlessly wraps the song, and indeed the album, up in s gorgeous matter

 Two decades might have passed since Bruce Dickinson’s previous solo effort, but on the follow-up, he picks up where he left off back then.
-He doesn’t explore bold new horizons, but he is playful and delivers that which he’s good at and perhaps most importantly, that which fans expect of him.
-One could argue that reason for releasing a solo record should be exploring something radically different from your day-job-band, especially at this point where he has been back in Iron Maiden for a long time and doesn’t necessarily need to please Maiden fans.
+He doesn’t explore bold new horizons, but he is playful and delivers that which he’s good at and, perhaps most importantly, that which fans expect of him.
+One could argue that the reason for releasing a solo record should be exploring something radically different from your day-job-band, especially at this point where he has been back in Iron Maiden for a long time and doesn’t necessarily need to please Maiden fans.
 Dickinson has created some of the most memorable solo material when he was out of his comfort zone, but the fact is that with The Chemical Wedding he has also created just about a flawless metal album.
 Nothing wrong with that either, especially when you are a master of your domain.
-The approach is rather similar on The Mandrake Project but the result despite being rather strong doesn’t match the greatness of The Chemical Wedding.
+The approach is rather similar to The Mandrake Project, but the result despite being rather strong doesn’t match the greatness of The Chemical Wedding.

 www.themandrakeproject.com